 Baby Driver also has something called diegetic sounds.
 Diegetic sounds are extremely important in movies.
 These are noises made by things that appear on-screen.

 ‘Baby’ provided the cue, and the sound was mixed accordingly.
-When he only has one earbud in, the music can only be heard on that side of the theatre or surround sound system, and we can also hear his tinnitus when he isn’t listening to music.
+When he only has one earbud in, the music can only be heard on that side of the theater or surround sound system, and we can also hear his tinnitus when he isn’t listening to music.
 The tinnitus also modulates depending on Baby’s stress levels.

 You can see how much importance the producers of Baby Driver have given music, sound, and audio.
 This is why it ranks no.1 in our list of movies with the best surround sound.